jimbet/vmware_uefi/README.md

 Before using these custom UEFI ROMS, please pay attention to this:

-1. Make sure to back up the original EUFI ROMS
+1. Make sure to back up the original UEFI ROMS
 2. Replace the original UEFI ROMS at /usr/lib/vmware/roms/EFI20-64.ROM

 For a new installation: